 – How can I lay a pattern piece on bias? –

-A frequent beginner sewist’s mistake is simply to ignore how fabric is made and how its properties changes, depending on your pattern’s direction line-up.
+A frequent beginner sewist’s mistake is simply to ignore how the fabric is made and how its properties changes, depending on your pattern’s direction line-up.

 Today’s main dish is:

-First of all, according to with wikipedia, let’s see what does bias (on textiles, at least…) mean:
+First of all, according to with Wikipedia, let’s see what does bias (on textiles, at least…) mean:

 The bias direction of a piece of woven fabric, usually referred to simply as “the bias”, is at 45 degrees to its warp and weft threads.
 Every piece of woven fabric has two biases, perpendicular to each other.
 Non-woven fabrics such as felt or (non-woven) interfacing do not have a bias.